Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 Learn how to use the Document Library WebUI to:

 * Upload a document
-* Make a document available for Product document or Marketplace settings
+* Make a document available (product document / Marketplace settings)
 * Restrict the document access
 * Edit a document (coming soon)
 * Delete a document

 ## View documents

-To view documents:

-1. Navigate to *Document Library*.
+To view documents, navigate to *Document Library*.

 View the following information for all documents:

-* Document Name - the name of the document and current document version
+* Document Name - the name of the document and the current document version
 * Description - the document description (may be truncated after 50 characters)
 * Access - the document visibility (Public / Protected)
-* Referenced - the number of times this document is referenced (product document / Marketplace settings)
+* Referenced - the number of times the document is referenced (product document / Marketplace settings)
-* Type - the document type ((plain text format (TXT) / Portable Document Format (PDF) / Word documents (DOC, DOCX) / Markdown (MD) / PowerPoint (PPTX) / Excel (XLSX))
+* Type - the document type (plain text format - TXT / Portable Document Format - PDF / Word documents - DOC, DOCX / Markdown - MD / PowerPoint - PPTX / Excel - XLSX)
 * Modified - the last time the document was updated

 You can also filter the documents by types using the **Filter by:** controls.
 Search by document name with the search bar.

 ## View document details

-To view details of a document:
+To view a document's details:

 1. Navigate to *Document Library*.
 2. Click on a document name in the list view to open the Document Details: